How Long Does Ringworm Last? A Realistic Timeline for Healing

 terrasil wound care ointment on counter with bandages

-Let’s be real: most wound ointments are one-trick ponies.
+Let’s be real: Many wound ointments focus primarily on antibacterial action.
 They do one job—usually just kill bacteria—and hope that’s enough.
 It’s not.

 When you get a cut or scrape, a bunch of stuff needs to happen for you to heal properly: